 Key Takeaways

 Have you ever had a feeling that your heart skipped a beat?
 How about a fluttering sensation in your chest?
-Romantics would argue that these are signs of a person in love, but from a medical standpoint, these may be signs of an abnormal heart rhythm called Premature Ventricular Contractions or PVCs.
-Premature ventricular contractions are relatively common in the young and old populations alike.
+Romantics would argue that these are signs of a person in love, but from a medical standpoint, these may be signs of an abnormal heart rhythm called Premature Ventricular Contraction, or Premature Ventricular Complex, or PVC.
+PVCs are relatively common in younger and older people, alike.
+But what exactly are these heartbeats that make your heart flutter, and should you be concerned about them?
+Let's dive in.

 What's a Premature Ventricular Contraction?